National Unification Party (Costa Rica)

-National Unification Party (Partido Unificación Nacional) was a political party in Costa Rica from 1966 to 1978.
-It was founded by Rafael Ángel Calderón Guardia and Otilio Ulate Blanco, and espoused social welfare and a free market.
+The National Unification Party (Partido Unificación Nacional, PUN) was a political party in Costa Rica from 1965 to 1978.
+It was formed as a broad anti-PLN coalition, bringing together supporters of former presidents Rafael Ángel Calderón Guardia and Otilio Ulate Blanco, as well as several smaller political groups.
+Ideologically, the party combined elements of liberalism, Christian democracy, anti-communism, social welfare policies, and support for a market economy.